iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [VirtualizedPropertyGrid]($ui-components) now allows developers to fully customize displayed category contents, if the category is assigned a custom renderer via Presentation Rules.
 You can read more about that in our [Category customization learning page](../learning/presentation/Customization/PropertyCategoryRenderers.md).

+### Custom category nesting

+A new `parentId` attribute was added to [PropertyCategorySpecification]($presentation-common) to provide nesting abilities.
+See more details in our [property categorization page](../learning/presentation/Content/PropertyCategorization.md#category-nesting).

 ### Presentation rule schema requirements

 A new `requiredSchemas` attribute was added to [Rule]($presentation-common) and [SubCondition]($presentation-common) definitions.
 The attribute allows specifying ECSchema requirements for rules and avoid using them when requirements are not met.
 See the [schema requirements page](../learning/presentation/SchemaRequirements.md) for more details.